meeque/tls-playground/bin/README.md

   TODO Gather docs for all env-vars in one place?

-  TP_PASS   The passphrase for encrypt key files.
+  TP_PASS   The passphrase for encrypting key files.

   TP_COLOR  Control colored terminal outputs.
             Set to non-empty to force colors.